mab09/Rei/README.md

 4. Animations: attack, death and victory animations
 5. UI: Main menu, etc
 6. Production: Android and iOS, optimizing it all for them
 7. Publish: Appstore and Play store.
-If the game starts to turn out like I actually envision it, we'll put a price tag otherwise ads, but such that they do not ruin immersion.
+No Ads, or atleast not the ones that ruin immersion.